Clean Slate (1994 film): Plot

-The next morning, Pogue has forgotten everything again.
-Cornell shows up to his office to get Pogue's sworn statement but Pogue, mistaking Cornell for his landlord, gives him a check for rent.
-Pogue tries throughout the day to figure out where the coin is but doesn't find any answers.
-Later on, he meets with Sarah; she stays at his place for the night and they make love.
-Pogue wakes up the following day remembering everything from the day before.
-Through learning his dog is Baby, he recalls that he hid the coin in its collar.
-He takes Sarah to a pay phone to call the people who are blackmailing her; Pogue notices that her handwriting is not the same as on the note the coin was wrapped in.
-Thus realizing she cannot really be Sarah Novak, he switches the coin without her knowledge.
-He then follows her and finds that Doover and she set up the scam to get the coin.
-When Doover says they'll have to start all over again after they failed to get the coin, the woman posing as Sarah refuses to go through with it again.
-That night, while sitting in Pogue's car outside his office, the woman reveals into one of Pogue's recorders that she is really Beth Holly, whom Doover had hired because of her resemblance to Novak.
+The following day, Pogue had forgotten everything again.
+Cornell shows up at his office to get Pogue's sworn statement, but Pogue, mistaking Cornell for his landlord, gives him a check for rent.
+Pogue tries to figure out where the coin is but finds no answers.
+Later, he meets with Sarah; she stays at his place, and they make love.
+Pogue wakes up the following day, remembering everything from the day before.
+He recalls hiding the coin in its collar after learning his dog is Baby.
+He takes Sarah to a pay phone to call the blackmailers; Pogue notices that her handwriting is not the same as on the note in which the coin was wrapped.
+Thus, realizing she cannot be Sarah Novak, he switches the coin without her knowledge.
+He then follows her and finds Doover, and she has set up the scam to get the coin.
+When Doover says they'll have to start again after they failed to get the coin, the woman posing as Sarah refuses to go through with it again.
+That night, while sitting in Pogue's car outside his office, the woman reveals to one of Pogue's recorders that she is Beth Holly, whom Doover had hired because of her resemblance to Novak.
 Cornell's men then kidnap Beth when they see her in the car.

 On Thursday morning, Cornell, who has figured out that Pogue has the coin, abducts Pogue and takes him to his home, where he attempts to torture him to give up the coin.
-Pogue and Holly escape, and rush to Cornell's trial.
-During the trial, Pogue falls back in his chair and hits his head, then suddenly regains his memory.
-He tells Beth that he put the coin in a parking meter and she speeds off to get it.
+Pogue and Holly escape and rush to Cornell's trial.
+During the trial, Pogue falls back in his chair, hits his head, and suddenly regains his memory.
+He tells Beth that he put the coin in a parking meter, and she speeds off to get it.
 Pogue then gives his testimony against Cornell, which prompts Cornell to change his plea in the case.
-Pogue finds Beth back at his apartment and the story ends when the two kiss and go inside.
+Pogue finds Beth back at his apartment, and the story ends when the two kiss and go inside.